trimstray/nginx-admins-handbook/doc/RULES.md

   > Hiding your version information will not stop an attack from happening, but it will make you less of a target if attackers are looking for a specific version of hardware or software.
 It's far more efficient to just try the vulnerability on all random servers than asking them.
 Security by obscurity doesn't mean you're safe, but it does slow people down sometimes, and that's exactly what's needed for day zero vulnerabilities.

-  The Official Apache Documentation (yep, it's not a joke, in my opinion that's an interesting point of view) say:

-  > _Setting ServerTokens to less than minimal is not recommended because it makes it more difficult to debug interoperational problems.
-Also note that disabling the Server: header does nothing at all to make your server more secure.
-The idea of "security through obscurity" is a myth and leads to a false sense of safety._

 ###### Example

 ```nginx